rzylius/ImeonModbusRtuTcpBridge/README.md

 You can monitor the ESP32's activity through the Serial Monitor and check the logs on your Syslog server.

+## Peculiarities of IMEON

+Overall modbusRTU is pretty reliable.

+My most operational scenarios:
+- discharge to grid
+- discharge to loads,
+- battery stay idle
+- charge batteries

+Are done via settings of registry 0x1306.
+But sometimes "Charge battery from grid" does not work.
+I did not find on what it depends.
+As a workaround I have script in openhab, which checks if Charge from grid selected and battery is not charging, then it 0x1323 value 2 to switch to backup mode.
+Then it charges all right. (remember to switch back to smartgrid which is value 1).

+When switching between modes, the max charge / max discharge settings are reset.
+So I have virtual items in openhab which hold max charge / discharge settings, and periodically check if these value are set on IMEON.
+And update if they do not match.

 ## Contributing